NamanChoudharyDev/jq-clone/ASSIGNMENT.md

 #### Developing a project without parser

-You probably noticed that if you follow the suggested implementation order you won't be able to test all the features you're working on from the shell until you have implemented parsers.
+You probably noticed that if you follow the suggested implementation order you won't be able to test all the features you're working on from the shell until you have implemented the parsers.
 Our suggestion is to rely on GHCi and QuickCheck instead.
 * For QuickCheck introduction you can consult lecture slides, the [blog post](https://jesper.cx/posts/quickcheck-intro.html) and included tests for week 3 and 4.
 * For GHCi documentation you can consult the [official manual](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/ghci.html) or Chapter 2 (First steps) for Graham Hutton's book.